-A slick filing system sits at the heart of any successful project or organisation.
+A slick filing system sits at the heart of any successful project or organization.
 But it doesn’t happen without some careful consideration around file naming conventions.

-While we all have different ways of organising things so they make sense to us, inconsistency in a business will cause inefficiencies and put a strain on productivity.
+While we all have different ways of organizing things so they make sense to us, inconsistency in a business will cause inefficiencies and put a strain on productivity.

 A file naming convention is a framework for naming your files in a way that explicitly describes what they contain, and how they relate to other files.